nielskee/draft-articles/TechnicalHiringPart2.md

 colleagues.
 Look for good tests, good names and simple design.
 Some
 tips:

-- Ask the candidate to commit early and often, then you can see the solution evolve.

-- Ask them to add a README.md too, with informal working notes - this isn't something you review, it's just a way of them communicating back to you.
+Ask the candidate to commit early and often, then you can see the solution evolve.
+Ask them to add a README.md too, with informal working notes - this isn't something you review, it's just a way of them communicating back to you.
 I always advise students to do this for tech assignments even if they aren't asked, noting down the decisions they made, things they think worked out well, things they would do differently.
 It's great insight.

-- Have many reviewers, but also agree in your team a set of points to cover in code reviews, so that it's applied fairly and consistently across candidates.
+Agree in your team a set of points to cover in code reviews, so that it's applied fairly and consistently across candidates.
 A simple checklist is a good way to capture this.

-- Feed the candidate's solution forward into the live technical interview - it can make a great discussion point.
+When you've made your decision, feed the candidate's solution forward into the live technical interview - it can make a great discussion point.

 ## "Aptitude" tests